Transaction Flow

 The TransactionResponse carries two relevant fields:

-DeliveryMethod— a hint indicating whether the Exchange is providing content directly or providing retrieval instructionspackage.retrieval.endpoint— the URL or access info the agent should use to fetch content
+DeliveryMethod— a hint indicating whether the Exchange is providing content directly or providing retrieval instructionsretrieval_endpoint— the signed URL the agent uses to fetch content

 How the agent actually retrieves content (signed URLs, access tokens, inline content) depends on the Exchange and CDN implementation, not the protocol.